 City University of Hong Kong (CityU) is a global university committed to discovery, innovation and the improvement of quality of life.

 In 2014, CityU has launched its Life Sciences Initiative with the establishment of the Department of Biomedical Sciences and the School of Veterinary Medicine.
-Both these academic units flourished by themselves but are now integrated under the College of Veterinary Medicine and Life Sciences (CVMLS) to create a centre of excellence in veterinary and biomedical education.
+Both these academic units flourished by themselves but are now integrated under the Jockey Club College of Veterinary Medicine and Life Sciences (JCC) to create a centre of excellence in veterinary and biomedical education.
 We conduct transformational research for the understanding and betterment of animal and human health.

 The college’s premier educational programme, the Bachelor of Veterinary Medicine (BVM), is the first professional veterinary degree offered in Hong Kong.
 It is also the first one in Asia seeking international accreditation by the Australasian Veterinary Boards Council (AVBC).
 ‘Provisional Accreditation Status’ was granted in September 2017 and we are confident to continue on the pathway towards full accreditation.